Overview

 - domain: Only include devices with the given domain.
 The domain UUID must be given as value.

-GET /my-devices/api/devices?query=axis&sort=lastConnect HTTP/1.1
+GET /my-devices/api/devices?query=camera&sort=lastConnect HTTP/1.1

 Host: remote.macchina.io